 Hello!
 I’m Kes Otter Lieffe.

-I’m the author of four speculative fiction novels including the Margins trilogy.
-I’ve written several short stories, articles, and a colouring book series on queer ecology.
-I regularly offer workshops, book readings and interviews.
-And I’ve recently started offering editing services.
+I’m an author of queer speculative fiction, several short stories, and a colouring book series.
+I also write non-fiction on class and queer ecology.
+I regularly offer workshops, book readings and interviews and I’ve recently started offering editing services.

 Home is a verb